-perpetration.
-The perpetration of sexual violence often emerges in the context of male peers who demonstrate negative attitudes towards females, endorse bias-based prejudices regarding homosexuality and condone abuse perpetration.
-As regards male adolescents, perceived peer tolerance of sexual violence in relationships may promote the individual likelihood of such behaviour and "may reduce comfort and the ability to intervene when faced with negative behaviours among peers, contributing to a social climate that enables such behavior".
+When it comes to non-lethal violence against women, sexual violence in adolescent relationships tends to be associated with multiple individual and contextual factors, including exposure to adverse childhood experiences, poor conflict-resolution and relationship skills, and norms that condone the perpetration of violence.
+The perpetration of sexual violence often occurs in the context of male peers who demonstrate negative attitudes towards females, endorse prejudices regarding homosexuality and condone the perpetration of abuse.
+As regards male adolescents, perceived peer tolerance of sexual violence in relationships may promote the individual likelihood of such behaviour and "may reduce comfort and [the] ability to intervene when faced with negative behaviors among peers, contributing to a social climate that enables such behavior".

-The vast majority of intimate partner homicides occur between heterosexual couples, most frequently involving a male perpetrator and a female partner.
-Intimate partner homicide among same-sex couples, bisexual and transgender couples also occurs, although much less frequently.
+The vast majority of intimate partner homicides occur between heterosexual couples, most frequently involving a male perpetrator and a female victim.
+Intimate partner homicide among same-sex, bisexual and transgender couples also occurs, although much less frequently.
 Prior research in this area is scarce, and has focused mostly on same-sex relationships.
-However, research in the United States found that male same-sex intimate partner homicide occurs about 12 times more often than female same-sex homicides.
-This pattern was confirmed by another study that used a Chicago homicide dataset from the period 1965-1990, in which 41 homicides involved male same-sex couples while 5 homicides involved female same-sex couples.
+However, research in the United States of America found that male same-sex intimate partner homicide occurs about 12 times more often than female same-sex homicides.
+This pattern was confirmed by another study that used a Chicago homicide data set from the period 1965-1990, in which 41 homicides involved male same-sex couples while 5 homicides involved female same-sex couples.

-A recent analysis in three European countries, found that a total of 2 per cent of all intimate partner homicides involved male same-sex couples in both Finland and Sweden and 7 per cent involved male same-sex couples in the Netherlands.
-None of the intimate partner homicides in the timeframe studied occurred in female same-sex couples.
+A recent analysis in three European countries found that a total of 2 per cent of all intimate partner homicides involved male same-sex couples in both Finland and Sweden and 7 per cent involved male same-sex couples in the Netherlands.
+None of the intimate partner homicides in the timeframe studied occurred among female same-sex couples.